rightsignature/rightsignature-api/README.md

  * redirect_location: A URI encoded URL that specifies the location we will redirect the user to, after they have created a template.
  * tags: tags to add to the template. an array of strings (for simple tag) or hashes like {'tag_name' => 'tag_value'} (for tuples pairs)
      Ex. ['created_from_api', {"user_id" => "123"}]
- * acceptabled_role_names: The user creating the Template will be forced to select one of the values provided.
+ * acceptable_role_names: The user creating the Template will be forced to select one of the values provided.
      There will be no free-form name entry when adding roles to the Template.
 An array of strings.
      Ex. ["Employee", "Employeer"]
  * acceptable_merge_field_names: The user creating the Template will be forced to select one of the values provided.